 The Åland Cultural Delegation may consult experts who provide insights into art, literature, music and film.
 In addition, the working group for Artists in Residence may be consulted in decisions related to residencies.

-The funds are distributed through payment to the recipients as:
+The funds are distributed through payment to the beneficiaries as:

 - Working grants